Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Against the Seahawks, Edmonds' 17.6 rushing yards per game over his seven career matchups are 29.9 fewer than his over/under in Sunday's game.
+- Edmonds' 17.6 rushing yards per game in his seven career matchups against the Seahawks are 1.9 fewer yards than his over/under in Sunday's game.

-- Edmonds, in seven matchups versus the Seahawks, has not run for a TD.

 - Edmonds will go up against a Seahawks squad that allows 113.4 rushing yards per game and is the NFL's 18th-ranked rush defense.